 Financial assistance is available to help Aboriginal students from the Commonwealth Government's Aboriginal Study Grant Scheme.
-Furthermore, the University may assist Aboriginal students with loans to meet some essential living expenses.
+Furthermore, the University may assist Aboriginal students with loans to meet some assential living expenses.

 The University has also received a generous bequest from the estate of the late Alice Brooks Gange for the education of Australian aborigines within the University.
-The University is engaged in consultations with groups and individuals for advice on the most effective ways of using the funds.
+The University is engaged in consultations with groups and individuals for advice on the most effective ways of using the funds and has established a committee to advise the Vice-Chancellor in the matter.